 [Amir R.] Right now you have a BIM model, the construction team goes out and builds it, and you kind of pray that they did it correctly.

 There are two parts of the feedback loop that are missing.
-The first is how to capture job site, and the second is how to analyze it.
+The first is how to capture the job site, and the second is how to analyze it.

 In order to know what’s going on on the job site, you need a way to effectively digitize it.
-Until now, the only way was with tape measurements… Tripod laser scanners have also been in use; they’re incredibly accurate but incredibly slow.
+Until now, the only way was with tape measurements.
+Tripod laser scanners have also been used; they’re incredibly accurate but incredibly slow.
 With a tripod laser scanner, it can take days to fully capture site and capture data.
 By the time all is captured, it’s already a huge, tedious project.
 You’re not going to get feedback fast enough to make part of a weekly QC process.

 FUEL: So that’s where Paracosm comes in.
 Can you describe your product?

 [Amir R.]Paracosm has developed a handheld 3D laser scanner [the PX-80].
 No special training is required to use it.
-Anyone can walk through work site and capture the data, hit a button, and after some processing time, (10-minute scan might take 30-40 minutes to process, whereas a 2-hour scan can take a few extra hours) the scanner spits out 3D scan file (i.e. a point cloud) representing all measurements available on the site.
+Anyone can walk through a worksite and capture the data, hit a button, and after some processing time, (10-minute scan might take 30-40 minutes to process, whereas a 2-hour scan can take a few extra hours) the scanner spits out 3D scan file (i.e. a point cloud) representing all measurements available on the site.